CorMazz/dance-tech/README.md

 #### Development Environment

 The dev environment for this project is a dev container.
 The dev container pins the `rust` version.
 To update that, configure the `.devcontainer/Dockerfile`.

+##### VSCode Development

+To use `vscode` to develop, uncomment the line that says 'uncomment me for vscode' in the `.devcontainer/Dockerfile` and comment out the `neovim` section.
+Similarly, comment out the `neovim` volume mappings in the `.devcontainer/docker-compose.yml` file.
+Then using the command menu, open the root of this repository as a dev container.
+You are now setup.

+##### Neovim Development

+The repository is currently set to use `neovim` for development.
+To start the dev container ecosystem, run the command `sudo -E docker compose up --build` from the root of this repository.
+Then, to develop within that container, run `sudo docker ps`, and get the name of the `app` container.
+Then run the command `sudo docker exec -it devcontainer-app-1 bash`.
+You are now within the container and should be able to use `neovim`.
+Note that there are volume mappings to get your current `neovim` settings from your home directory (this is why we run `sudo **-E** docker compose up`).
+You will need to manually run the commands to migrate the database: `sqlx database create && sqlx migrate run` the first time you start the dev container ecosystem.
+This can be done once `exec'ed` into the dev container.

 #### Environment Variables